Generalizing Cographs to 2-Cographs: Induced-minor-minimal non- -cographs

-The following lemmas show that the number of vertices of the graphs in $\mathcal{G}$ are bounded given some conditions on the sizes of components after the removal of a green 2-cut and on the red degrees of the vertices in that cut.
+The next three lemmas show that the number of vertices of an induced-minor-minimal non $2$-cograph is bounded above given some conditions on the sizes of components after the removal of a green $2$-cut and on the red degrees of the vertices in that cut.